60-day money-back on any purchase

 • At the top: Flattening of the lead wrist should happen.
 Extension should not be higher than in address; consider 0-20 degrees of extension.

 • In transition: The lead wrist should go into flexion (bowing) at the beginning of the downswing.
 Alistair’s wrist flexion ranges from -6 to -12 degrees.
-Maintain flexed position throughout the downswing.
+Maintain a flexed position throughout the downswing.

 • At impact: His lead wrist remains flexed.
 The range is similar to the one in transition: -6 to -12 degrees.